Perfect Strangers (TV series): Syndication

 From August 28, 1989, to July 13, 1990, reruns of the first four seasons of Perfect Strangers aired on ABC's daytime program block.
 Warner Bros.
 Domestic Television Distribution (former sister company to series production company Lorimar Television) distributed the series for broadcast television syndication from September 1990 to September 1997.
 USA Network aired reruns of the show from September 1997 to September 11, 1998.
 The WB 100+ carried the series from September 17, 2001 to December 2002.

 The series aired on Nick at Nite, first with a 6-episode marathon on July 14, 2000, and then a special airing in November 2000; the series aired regularly in late nights from February 3 to September 20, 2003.
-TV Land aired reruns from August 2, 2002 to September 28, 2002 and January 3 to February 1, 2003, as part of its now-defunct "TV Land Kitschen" weekend late night block, though special episodes aired on the channel in December 2000, April and December 2001, December 2002, January and December 2003, and June 2005.
-From October 1 to November 1, 2007, ION Television aired reruns of Perfect Strangers on its primetime lineup Monday-Thursday nights at 8:30 p.m.
+TV Land aired reruns from August 2, 2002 to September 28, 2002 and January 3 to February 1, 2003, as part of its now-defunct "TV Land Kitschen" weekend late-night block, though special episodes aired on the channel in December 2000, April and December 2001, December 2002, January and December 2003, and June 2005.
+From October 1 to November 1, 2007, Ion Television aired reruns of Perfect Strangers on its primetime lineup Monday-Thursday nights at 8:30 p.m.
 (ET/PT).
 It is not currently broadcast on either broadcast or cable television in the U.S..

 Various episodes were seen on AOL's In2TV video-on-demand service starting in March 2006, though after AOL's June 2009 announcement of its split with Time Warner, the series was moved to the AOL Video site.

 Outside of the United States, the series aired in the Netherlands by public TV, in Turkey by the Turkish Radio and Television Corporation dubbed in Turkish.
 In Pakistan, reruns were carried by Pakistan Television Corporation in its original form.
 In Bangladesh, reruns were carried by BTV in its original form.
-The series aired in the United Kingdom (on BBC1), Australia and New Zealand (on Channel 2, now called TVNZ 2) in its original form; reruns aired in Australia on 7TWO between March and October 2011 and in 2013.
+The series aired in the United Kingdom on the BBC from early 1987 broadcasting the first 4 series, Australia and New Zealand (on Channel 2, now called TVNZ 2) in its original form; reruns aired in Australia on 7TWO between March and October 2011 and in 2013.
 The series aired in Bulgaria by BTV and in the Bulgarian language; Bulgarians know Balki mostly as a Greek.
 It aired in the Philippines by RPN 9 in its original form, it aired with Arabic subtitles in Kuwait on KTV2 and in Lebanon on Télé Liban (TL).
 The series aired in Ireland by RTÉ on Network 2 in its original form.

 The series aired in Canada on DejaView channel 636.

 On September 29, 2017, Perfect Strangers became available for streaming on Hulu along with fellow Warner Bros.
 TV properties Family Matters, Full House, Hangin' with Mr. Cooper and Step by Step, in addition to Disney-ABC TV properties Boy Meets World, Dinosaurs and Home Improvement.
 Perfect Strangers would leave Hulu on October 1, 2021.